Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces: Appendix

 }

 {\bf Acknowledgements}\\ We are deeply grateful to a number of generous colleagues who have carefully described their thinking and work on the formulation of continuum descriptions on surfaces, and to others who have provided invaluable feedback on this work.
 We especially thank Ashutosh Agarawal, Marino Arroyo, David Bensimon, Mark Bowick, Markus Deserno, Soichi Hirokawa, Greg Huber, Alexei Kitaev (who showed us how to solve the half space problem), Jane Kondev, Elgin Korkmazhan, Deepak Krishnamurthy, Kranthi Mandadapu, Madhav Mani, Cristina Marchetti, Walker Melton, Alexander Mietke, Phil Nelson, Silas Nissen, Manu Prakash, Sriram Ramaswamy, Suraj Shankar, Mike Shelley, Sho Takatori, John Toner, Yuhai Tu, and Vincenzo Vitelli.
-We thank Nigel Orme for his work on Figures 1 and 2.
-This work was supported by a Damon Runyon Fellowship Award (C.L.H.), a Burroughs Wellcome Career Award at the Scientific Interface (C.L.H.), NIH R35GM130332 (A.R.D.), an HHMI Faculty Scholar Award (A.R.D.), NIH MIRA 1R35GM118043 (R.P.), and the Chan Zuckerberg Biohub (R.P.).\\
+We thank Nigel Orme for his work on Figures 1-3.
+This work was supported by a Burroughs Wellcome Career Award at the Scientific Interface (C.L.H.), NIH R35GM130332 (A.R.D.), an HHMI Faculty Scholar Award (A.R.D.), NIH MIRA 1R35GM118043 (R.P.), and the Chan Zuckerberg Biohub (R.P.).
+C.L.H. is a Damon Runyon Fellow supported by the Damon Runyon Cancer Research Foundation (DRG-2375-19).”\\